christenchung/Burden-Analysis-of-California-Emergency-Departments/README.md

 *  ER burden is most pronounced in Southern California.
 * Los Angeles County ERs experience the highest burden and has 7 ERs consistently ranked as most burdened year after year.
 * Top burdened counties facing increasing yearly burden include Los Angeles, San Bernardino, San Diego, Alameda, Santa Clara, San Joaquin, Fresno, Kern, Sacramento, Monterey, Ventura, Sonoma, and Contra Costa
 * Half of the top 25% burdened ERs are in areas facing health care disparity.
 This increased in 2023.
+Since this is during the end of the COVID pandemic, the increase in visits especially warrants further investigation
 * Urban ERs face the highest burden compared to rural or frontier ERs.
 Of the top 25% burdened ERs, 80% are urban.
 <img width="1340" height="460" alt="Screenshot 2025-10-28 at 12 00 36 PM" src="https://github.com/user-attachments/assets/0c17bffa-3cbe-49a2-b7b1-ec77e1483010" />
 <img width="1327" height="536" alt="Screenshot 2025-10-28 at 12 00 48 PM" src="https://github.com/user-attachments/assets/5d59c953-6cfe-4d2b-89f7-a1a312439f3b" />